Our Public Service 2020

 The framework was developed with input from the public and from the public service.
 It is also informed by lessons identified in the OECD Assessment of the Public Service Reform Plan 2014–16.

 You can download a copy of Our Public Service 2020 and related material including a summary booklet and Irish language versions here.

 Since the first public service reform plan was published in November 2011, a comprehensive programme of reform has been implemented.
 This enabled the public service to continue to provide essential services at a time when demand for those services increased and resources were very constrained.

-A new Public Service Reform Plan 2014-2016 was published on 14th January, 2014.
-This renewed wave of reforms was developed, building on the progress made to date and re-focussing the Government’s ambition for reform.
-This current phase of reform reflects the need to maintain a focus on reducing costs and increasing efficiency.
-The current Plan, however, has an ambitious overarching objective of delivering better outcomes for all stakeholders and a strong emphasis on service improvement.
-The Plan is being delivered through a focus on service users, on efficiency and on openness, underpinned by a strong emphasis on leadership, capability and delivery.
+The second plan, Public Service Reform Plan 2014-2016, was published in January 2014.
+This wave of reforms built on the progress made under the 2011-2013 plan and refocused the Government’s ambition for reform.
+The 2014-2016 programme of reform reflected the need to maintain a focus on reducing costs and increasing efficiency but had an ambitious overarching objective of delivering better outcomes for all stakeholders and a strong emphasis on service improvement.

 Five progress reports on public service reform have been published to date.
 Those on the implementation on the first phase were published in September 2012 and January 2014.
 Progress reports on implementation of the 2014-16 phase were published in March 2015 and April 2016 with a video on the plan posted on youtube in 2015.
 The final Progress Report on the 2014-16 plan was published in July 2017 alongside an OECD Assessment of the Plan and two case studies on reform (on INTREO and the Office of Government Procurement).
 A further case study on Tusla was published in September 2017.
 These publications coincided with the launch of a public consultation on the next and third phase of reform, Our Public Service 2020.